terabithian007/InsaneCodingChallenge/README.md

   <a href="https://www.app.insane.ai/careers"><img src="https://i.imgur.com/Acib87qb.png"/></a>
 </p>

 This document describes the coding challenge for those interested in working with us.
+You are free to refer any websites/blogs/videos while attempting this challenge.
+Just don't forget to mention the major sources in the README file.

 ## Swords and Shields